slamice/wri/hipsters/chapter7.md

 __With Adrian__

-I never really did know what to say to her friend.
-She worked in a coffee shop and gave Selina free coffee with soy milk of course thanks.

 Adrian began discussing her family for a bit.
 People in her story were drunk, had financial problems.
 Selina and I echoed "Yea I know that's hard."

 "I don't know what to do about my Dad.
 I don't know what to do.
 So many family issues and nothing gets resolved, you know?"
 She was talking strictly to Selina.